adbenGHM/c_conventions/naming_conventions.md

 >  ### **MACROS**

+1. Must be prefixed by filename
-1. All capital case with words separated by an Underscore.
+2. All capital case with words separated by an Underscore.
-2. Must be prefixed by the file name.
+3. Must be prefixed by the file name.

     <u>**Example :**</u> Considering file name as, `app_sensor.h`,

-    Macro Name: `APP_SENSOR_DEVICE_ADDR`
+    Macro Name: `app_sensor_DEVICE_ADDR`

 >  ### **VARIABLES**